trulia/legoo/README.md

 Legoo: A collection of automation modules to built data infrastructure consists `CSV`, `MySQL`, `Hive` and `HBase` (incubating)
 =====

-`legoo` is acollection of automation modules to built data infrastructure consists `CSV`, `MySQL`, `Hive` and `HBase` (incubating).
+`legoo` is a collection of automation modules to built data infrastructure consists `CSV`, `MySQL`, `Hive` and `HBase` (incubating).
 It's written in `Python` and provides ease of programming, flexibility, transparency, and extensibility.

 I refer `CSV` as plain text file with delimiters such as comma, tab, etc.